 Nutrients.
 Through its Land and Water Resource Management program, DATCP assists in the protection of water resources through nutrient management.
 The DNR rules on runoff management to protect both groundwater and surface water, NR 151, Wisconsin Administrative Code, lay out the procedures for implementing and enforcing compliance with agricultural performance standards including nutrient management.
-The nutrient management rules apply to all crop and livestock producers that apply manure or other nutrients directly or through contract to agricultural fields.
-DATCP has adopted the USDA NRCS 590 nutrient management standard via administrative rule, ATCP\50, to meet DNR's performance standards.
+The nutrient management rules apply to all Wisconsin farmers who engage in agriculture and mechanically apply nitrogen, phosphorus or potassium nutrients from manures or fertilizers to cropped fields.
+DATCP has adopted the

+USDA- NRCS 590 nutrient management standard via administrative rule, ATCP 50, to meet DNR's performance standards.
 Under Wisconsin Statutes, cost-share funds must be made available to producers to compel compliance.
-However, as many as half of Wisconsin farms may be compelled to comply with nutrient management standards and other performance standards without cost-sharing because they are either: Concentrated Animal Feeding Operations (operations with 1,000 animal units or greater); or, farms regulated by local manure storage or livestock siting ordinances; or, participants in the Farmland Preservation Program or Working Lands Initiative Program.
+However, as many as half of Wisconsin farms may be compelled to comply with nutrient management standards and other performance standards without cost-sharing because they are either: Concentrated Animal Feeding Operations (operations with 1,000 animal units or greater); or, farms regulated by local manure storage or livestock siting ordinances; or, participants in Wisconsin's Farmland Preservation Program.